born2net/Angular-kitchen-sink/Readme.md

 ng2Boilerplate
 =====================

-Angular 2 and Bootstrap easy to start, A-Z startup project
+The ultimate Angular 2 bootstrap single page app
 ----------------

 ready to be impressed with Angular 2?